Criminal Simulation and Forgery Laws in Tennessee

 • make false entries in records or books

-• use, present, or transfer a forged item (also known as "uttering" a forged instrument)
+• use, present, register, or transfer a forged writing (referred to as "uttering"), or

-• possess a forged instrument with the intent to utter it.
+• possess a forged writing with the intent to utter it (use it).

 Examples of forgery include: